1992 – 2022: Subaru SA’s 30th Year

-The year 2022 marks the 30th Anniversary of Subaru Southern Africa.
+The year 2022 was the 30th Anniversary of Subaru Southern Africa.
+It was a year-long celebration of a momentous milestone.
 On 16 June 1992, Subaru Southern Africa officially opened its doors to the South African market with its first ever dealership trading from the heart of the Johannesburg CBD on the corner of Mooi Street and Commissioner Street.

 The business started with just two dealers in 1992 and has enjoyed sustainable and steady growth to thirteen dealerships and four service centres in South Africa and another dealership in neighbouring Botswana.

 Subaru SA will mark the 2022 calendar year in celebration of this 30-year milestone through a number of initiatives that will honour the legacy of the brand in South Africa through its customers, dealer network and staff, as well as suppliers and valued members of the media.

 Some of these initiatives include:

 - Customer Gifts: In partnership with Subaru Brand Ambassador Ntsiki Biyela and her award-winning Aslina Wines, all new customers that purchase any Subaru model in 2022 will also receive an exclusive Aslina Wines box set.

 - Subaru Badge of Ownership Programme: As a new initiative to our customers, Subaru SA will introduce a new Badge of Ownership loyalty programme that will reward customers for various ownership milestones as part of their ownership journey.
 These rewards include merchandise, giveaways, adventures and more in addition to a series of collector’s ownership badges.

 - Dealer Celebrations: At a dealer level, various celebrations and promotional events are set to take place with customers and potential customers throughout the year.